Monorail Resort

 Contemporary has the best walking path — shortest and most direct.

-Grand Floridian's covered walkway is a solid alternative, especially in rain.
+Grand Floridian's walking path is a solid alternative, especially after fireworks when the monorail backs up.

 Polynesian's walk is longest — most guests use monorail or boat instead.